kermitdafrog8/tde-slackbuilds/README.md

 Other directories are:
 ```
 Misc - for non-Trinity package builds
-src - to hold all the source tarballs, either pre-downloaded or downloaded during the build.
+src - to hold all the sources, either pre-downloaded or downloaded during the build.
 ```
 Other scripts:
 ```
-get-source.sh - a chunk of common code for the SlackBuilds - used for getting the source archive,
+get-source.sh - a chunk of common code for the SlackBuilds
-                setting FLAGS, creating build directories.
+              - used for getting the sources, setting FLAGS, creating build directories, ...
 ```
 There is an override in the Misc SlackBuilds for non-trinity source archive URLs.
 Non-trinity builds have been included where a TDE package requires a dependency that is not in Slackware, or where it's an alternative to a TDE package.

+---

-Required packages for a basic working TDE are:
+***Required packages*** for a basic working TDE are:
 ```
 Deps/tqt3
 Deps/tqtinterface